Give thanks for hunting opportunities galore

-November means the 2011-12 huntin' season's in full swing.
-In this month's column, I cover most everything you need to know about general gun, fall turkey, quail and gray squirrel, snipe and the second phase of mourning and white-winged dove seasons.
+November means the 2013-14 huntin’ season is in full swing.
+In this month’s column, I cover almost everything you need to know about general gun, fall turkey, quail, snipe and the second phase of mourning and white-winged dove season.

 The first thing you need to do is pick up a $17 Florida resident hunting license.
 Nonresidents pay $46.50 for a 10-day license or $151.50 for 12 months.

-If you plan to hunt one of Florida's many wildlife management areas (WMAs), you'll also need a $26.50 management area permit, but don't forget to study the brochure for the specific area you plan to hunt because dates, bag limits and rules differ greatly from area to area.
+If you plan to hunt one of Florida’s many wildlife management areas (WMAs), you’ll also need a $26.50 management area permit, but don’t forget to study the brochure for the specific area you plan to hunt, because dates, bag limits and rules can differ greatly from area to area.

-You can get these brochures at the tax collector's office near each WMA, or you can download them from MyFWC.com/Hunting.
+You can get these brochures at the tax collector’s offices in close proximity to the WMA, or you can download them from MyFWC.com/Hunting.

-You can buy your license and permits by calling 888-HUNT-FLORIDA or online at license.myfwc.com.
+You can buy your license and permits by calling 888-HUNT-FLORIDA or going online at License.MyFWC.com.
 Have your credit card ready.
-You also can purchase them from a tax collector's office and most retail outlets that sell hunting and fishing supplies.
+You also can purchase them from a tax collector’s office and most retail outlets that sell hunting and fishing supplies.

 The general gun season runs Nov.
-5 - Jan.
-22 in Zone C; Dec.
-3 - Feb.
-19 in Zone B; and in Zone A, the second phase of general gun season runs Nov.
-19 - Jan.
-1. In Zone D, it starts Thanksgiving Day (Nov.
-24) and lasts four days through Nov.
-27. Two weeks later, the season reopens Dec.
-10 and runs through Feb.
-19.
+2 – Jan.
+19 in Zone C; Dec.
+7 – Feb.
+23 in Zone B; and in Zone A, the second phase of general gun season runs Nov.
+23 – Jan.
+5. In Zone D, it starts Thanksgiving Day (Nov.
+28) and lasts four days until Dec.
+1. Two weeks later, the season reopens Dec.
+14 and runs through Feb.
+23.

 Hunters can take bucks having at least one antler 5 inches or longer, but anyone hunting deer in Florida must have the $5 deer permit.
-On private lands, the daily bag limit for deer is two, but during some quota hunts on WMAs, the bag limit is only one deer.
-In some cases, there are antler restrictions, so read the particular WMA brochure before hunting.
+On private lands, the daily bag limit for deer is two, but during some quota hunts on WMAs, the bag limit is only one deer, and in some cases, there are antler restrictions, so read the particular WMA brochure before you hunt.

 On private lands, hunters can take wild hogs year-round with no bag or size limits.
 On most – but not all – WMAs, there’s also no bag or size limit on wild hogs, and hunters can take them during any hunting season except spring turkey.
 Again, check the WMA brochure to be certain.

-The highly anticipated antlerless deer season, often called "doe week," is Nov.
-19-25 (Thanksgiving week) in zones A and C, and Dec.
-26 - Jan.
+On private lands only, the highly anticipated antlerless deer season, often called “doe week,” is Nov.
+23-29 (Thanksgiving week) in zones A and C, and it always runs Dec.
+26 – Jan.
 1 (Christmas week) in zones B and D.

-Only bearded turkeys and gobblers are legal game, and you must have a turkey permit ($10 for residents; $125 for nonresidents) to hunt them.
+Only bearded turkeys and gobblers are legal game; you must have a turkey permit ($10 for residents; $125 for nonresidents) to hunt them.
 The bag limit is one bird per day, and a total of two during the archery, crossbow, muzzleloading gun and fall turkey seasons combined.

-Shooting hours for deer, turkeys, quail and gray squirrels is a half-hour before sunrise to a half-hour after sunset.
-All legal rifles, shotguns, muzzleloaders, bows, crossbows and pistols are legal for taking these resident game animals during the general gun, antlerless deer, fall turkey, and quail and gray squirrel seasons.
+Shooting hours for deer, turkey and quail are a half-hour before sunrise to a half-hour after sunset.
+All legal rifles, shotguns, muzzleloaders, bows, crossbows and pistols are legal for taking these resident game animals during the general gun, antlerless deer, fall turkey and quail seasons.

-Florida snipe hunting ranks second in the nation for the number of birds harvested each year.
-That season runs Nov.
-1 - Feb.
+Snipe hunting in Florida ranks second in the nation in number of birds harvested each year, and the season always runs Nov.
+1 – Feb.
 15 statewide.
 The second phase of the mourning and white-winged dove season also comes in this month and runs Nov.
-12-27.
-Shooting hours for migratory game birds are one-half hour before sunrise to sunset.
+16 – Dec.
+1. Shooting hours for migratory game birds are one-half hour before sunrise to sunset.
 The bag limit for snipe is eight; for doves, the bag limit is 15.

 You must get a no-cost migratory bird permit if you plan to hunt snipe, doves or any other migratory game birds.

-The FWC even provides an online "Dove Hunter's Hotline" that gives up-to-date information on Florida's public dove fields.
-The address is MyFWC.com/Dove, and it's updated every Thursday throughout the dove season.
-Information includes dove densities, previous week's harvests and field conditions.
+The FWC even provides an online “Dove Hunters’ Hotline,” which gives up-to-date information on Florida’s public dove fields.
+The address is MyFWC.com/Dove, and it is updated every Thursday throughout dove season.
+Information includes dove densities, previous week’s harvests and field conditions.

 Whether small-game hunting with friends and family or hunting solo, going after that monster buck, boar hog or big tom, November brings loads of great hunting opportunities.